 Prerequisite(s): 18 hours of French or equivalent.
-Notes: Offered variable times.

 575. French Literature in Translation (3).

 Readings and discussions of major works of French literature in English translation.
 A knowledge of French is not required.
 Course content can vary depending on the instructor.